talkpython/mastering-pycharm-course/your-turn/05-refactoring/readme.md

 ## Variable absence *smell*

-**Variable absence** is a smell I created.
-There doesn't seem to be an agreed upon smell for it, but I'm sure you've seen it.
+**Variable absence** is a smell category that I created.
+There doesn't seem to be an agreed upon term for it, but I'm sure you've seen it.
 Here's the deal.
 What does this mean:

 `result = 7 * max(inputs) * (match / count)`